- Overview

 Included

-Private transfer: From Beijing Airport to lodge
+Private transfer: Beijing Capital Airport to lodge

 Meals: Dinner